 Flights from the UK and Ireland

-No airline flies nonstop from Ireland to Cuba, and you’ll usually fly first to London, Paris or Madrid.
-Air France flies from Dublin via Paris from as little as €560 in low season and from around €760 in high season.
-Otherwise the best option is to buy a flight from London, Paris or Madrid and arrange flights from Ireland yourself.
+No airline flies nonstop from Ireland to Cuba, and you’ll usually fly first to London, Paris, Madrid or Toronto.
+Air France flies from Dublin via Paris from around €800 in low season and closer to €1000 in high season.
+Otherwise the best option is to buy a flight from from one of the European cities mentioned above and arrange separate connecting flights from Ireland to that city.

 Flights from the US